 Information about upcoming practicums is distributed before registration occurs in the spring.
 Students typically choose among 3-4 practicum options.
 While most practicums are one-semester, 6-credit courses, in some cases a practicum may be spread over two semesters (summer and fall, for example) in two, 3-credit hour courses.

 In some cases, a 6-credit hour Studio course in urban design, historic preservation or another design field may satisfy the practicum requirement.
-Such courses must meet the CRP Goals and Measureable Performance Objectives listed in the CRP Strategic Plan and prepare students adequately for final semester reviews.
+Such courses must meet the CRP Goals and Measurable Performance Objectives listed in the CRP Strategic Plan and prepare students adequately for final semester reviews.
 Students seeking practicum credit for an SOA Studio course should first contact the respective design faculty member for permission to enroll.
-Then the student should submit a one-page petition to Graduate Adviser, explaining how the studio will meet the CRP Goals and Measureable Performance Objectives.
+Then the student should submit a one-page petition to Graduate Adviser, explaining how the studio will meet the CRP Goals and Measurable Performance Objectives.
 The instructor must sign the petition to confirm that the studio will meet CRP practicum requirements.
 The petition will be reviewed by the CRP Practicum Committee and the final decision will be made by CRP Graduate Adviser.

 Jacob’s Well in Wimberley, Texas

 Instructor: Junfeng Jiao

 Jacob’s Well is an iconic artesian spring in the Texas Hill Country, the headwaters of Cypress Creek, which is threatened by the local development of a subdivision called Woodcreek North.
 The flow of Jacob’s Well is also put at risk by regional development, since groundwater flowing through Jacob’s Well comes from as far away as the Pedernales River via the underground caves that extend from Jacob’s Well thousands of feet to the west.